walshbr/data-for-the-rest-of-us/pages/week-3-description.md

 ## Plan

 * Introduction: Formats and Standards
-* Activity: Organizing
+* Activity: Organizing and Describing
-* Activity: What is it?
-Who says?

 ---
 ## Introduction: Formats and Standards
 Slides go here

 ---
-## Activity: Organizing
+## Workshop: Organizing and Describing

 * Metadata: have them describe something? a book?
 By hand?

----
-## Activity: What is it?
-Who says?
-Standards
+* Standards
 (different groups describe the same thing and we compare?)

 ---